ledif/dimebox/docs/getting-started.md

 cmds:
   foo: ./myexe
   ```
 When using ```dimebox generate```, separate directories will be created in ```experiments/workspaces/$epoch/$jobname```.
 In each directory, symbolic links will be created for executables listed in the ```links``` field, along with a symbolic link to the top-level experiments directory for output to be correctly written.
-When each job is run, the first thing it will do is change directory do its own workspace and execute the program in isolation.
+When each job is run, the first thing it will do is change directory to its own workspace and execute the program in isolation.